Kathy O'Dell's Contract With the Skin: Masochism, Performance Art, and the 1970s by Coco Fusco. Kathy O'Dell.

 Marina Abramović’s dinner party mistaken for satanic cult.
 Serbian performance artist Marina Abramović became embroiled in a Satanic Panic, after a leaked email about a dinner party with “spirit cooking” forwarded to Hillary Clinton’s campaign chief was said to reference occult sex rituals.

 This is standard Sehgal practice.
 But unless you know why, the prohibition comes across as calculatedly tantalizing.
 His rule may be unenforceable in this day and age.
+Still, it turns the museum into a zone of sort-of secrecy.
 Khanacademy.
 23. Triadic Ballet - The 25 Best Performance Art Pieces of All Time.
 Performance art.
 Introduction to performance art Performance art is sometimes carefully planned and scripted but can also be spontaneous and random.